 Smart, WiFi-Ready Digital Temp Control

 The Davy Crockett has a precise and easy-to-set digital temperature controller on the pellet hopper, and an integrated thermal sensor called Sense-Mate, which monitors the grill’s ambient temperature.
-Temperature adjusts in 5˚F increments from 150˚F to 550˚F and GMG includes meat probe for monitoring how close food is to completion.
+Temperature adjusts in 5˚F increments from 150˚F to 550˚F and GMG includes meat probe that hooks up to the temperature gauge.

 Standard pellet smoker stuff, but the Davy Crockett also connects to WiFi – and it’s not just a gimmick.
 You can monitor and adjust those temp settings from your phone.
 Smoking meat just got a heck of a lot easier; you don’t even need to get off the couch to keep things burning smoothly.
 Server Mode connects through the cloud so you can monitor from far away.